s12v/akka-stream-sqs/README.md

 Reactive SQS implementation for [Akka streams](http://doc.akka.io/docs/akka/current/scala/stream/), based on AWS SDK for Java

+## Overview

+akka-stream-sqs provides building blocks (stages) for Akka streams integration with SQS.

 ## Quick example

-Read configuration from config file, pull messages from SQS, process them, and finally acknowledge
+Read SQS configuration from config file, pull messages from the queue, process, and acknowledge.
+This stream listens for new messages and never stops.

 ```
 val settings = SqsSettings(system) // use existing system: ActorSystem